Balakumaran-Bala/Handwritten-Digit-Recognition/README.md

 # Convolutional Layer:

 The image is initially resized to a 28 x 28 image regardless of the original image size.
 The convolutional layer searches for four basic features: vertical lines, horizontal lines, upward slants and downward slants.
-Using a 2 x 2 filter as a slide, we check for each of these features within the 28 x 28 image.
+Using a 2 x 2 filter as a slide, I check for each of these features within the 28 x 28 image.
 This process creates four matrices for each of the basic features of size 27 x 27, where each matrix contains 0’s and 1’s.
 The 1’s indicate that that particular feature exists in that area of the image.

 # Pooling Layer: